Swimming Pool, Hot Tub, or Spa Permit Requirements in Ontario, OR

 If you live in an HOA community: many HOAs regulate pool placement, fencing requirements, and equipment screening (pump/filter visibility).
 Some communities prohibit above-ground pools entirely.
 Check your CC&Rs before planning.

-Estimated Project Timeline in Ontario
+Estimated Project Timeline

-Here's a typical timeline for a swimming pool / hot tub project in Ontario, OR:
+Here's a typical timeline for a swimming pool, hot tub, or spa project:

-Timeline is based on Ontario's typical About 3 weeks permit processing time.
+Timeline is based on the typical about 3 weeks permit processing time.
 Actual timelines vary by project complexity, completeness of application, and current department workload.

-Answer a few quick questions to get a personalized answer for your exact project.
+Answer a few quick questions for a personalized answer about your specific project.

 Check Now, Free →Building Department Contact